udacity/CppND-Capstone-Snake-Game/README.md

   - Add a starting dialogue.
 - Add another snake to the game that is controlled by the computer using the A* search algorithm.
 - Add two player mode.
+- Add replay functionality to the game, storing the game state at each frame (or ever n frames) and then replaying the game from the start.
+Admittedly, you could just record the snakes's position and the food's position and then replay the game from the start.

 ## Project Rubric